Wallace-Chen/OpenSeaBot/README.md

 # Usage
 1. Download this repository to your local;
-2. Make sure you have node environment install, and the vervion is equal to v12.18.
+2. Make sure you have node environment installed, and the version is equal to `v12.18`.
 You can use the node version manager `nvm` to easily switch between versions;
 3. Install dependent libraries/modules by:
    ```
    npm install .
    ```
-4. Copy hack/seaport.js to your local path: `node_modules/opensea-js/lib/seaport.js`.
+4. Copy `hack/seaport.js` to your local path: `node_modules/opensea-js/lib/seaport.js`.
 You can replace the original file or backup that.
 5. Prepare the `.env` file containing the following environmental variables:
    ```
    ALCHEMY_KEY=''